“Never let the odds keep you from doing what you know in your heart you were meant to do.”

 Once you have honest answers to each of these questions, and you have shown that the leap is in your best interest to take if indeed it works out, then do yourself and your life a tremendous favor and leap.
 The key to any success is to know who you are, to always want to continue to grow and to realize that fear is natural, because after all, running from fear will never lead you where you want to go.
 So turn around, face what taunts you and leap.

-UPDATE (6 months later): Sometimes when you leap, you don't always land where you want to.
-With the leap I spoke of above, I didn't land in the happy fairy tale that I had expected, as the relationship did end, but where I did land was some place with more perspective on exactly where I do want to go, who I want to enjoy the journey with and a new found respect for myself and my values.
+Now as with any leap, you’re aren’t sure of why it occurs, but I must say I usually never regret leaping.
+The particular leap I spoke of didn’t bring what I expected, but in a way it brought much more.
+With the leap I spoke of above, I didn’t land in the happy fairy tale that I had expected, as the relationship did end, but where I did land was some place with more perspective about exactly where I do want to go, a realization that I do indeed enjoy having a companion to share my time with if he’s the right person, and a new found respect for myself and my values.
 So did the initial leap take me where I expected it to?
-No, but I landed somewhere I wasn't previously, and I am confident that it will make an amazing difference with regards to where I end up next time.
+No, but I landed somewhere I wasn’t previously, and I am confident that it will make an amazing difference with regards to where I end up next time.
 And for that I am thankful.